CLI Reference¶

 Validate a configuration YAML file.

-When –data is supplied, also cross-references every column name in the config against the actual CSV header, catching typos and missing columns before a long pipeline run.
+Checks YAML structure, required sections, value ranges, and internal consistency.
+When –data is supplied, also cross-references every column name in the config against the actual CSV header.

 Examples: